 This terrible event introduced a new and grim vocabulary into the English language: fireball, mushroom cloud, test site, countdown, fallout, fusion, fission, chain reaction and atomic holocaust.
 The bomb influenced Japan - and the American-dominated Far East - in another fundamental way.
 In the aftermath of defeat, among scenes of unparalleled devastation and demoralization, the full might of the American economy was imported to get the Japanese (and to a lesser extent, the whole Pacific) economy on its feet again.
-It pays to advertize had been an American business slogan since 1914.
+It pays to advertise had been an American business slogan since 1914.
 Now American civilian and military administration took charge on a colossal scale.
 In due course, Japanese families would find their way of life infiltrated by a whole series of potent brandnames: Lucky Strike, Marlboro, Budweiser, Schlitz, Gillette, Kodak, Maxwell House.
-Japanese children learnt to eat American breakfast cereals - Kellogg's cornflakes, for instance - and to drink Coca-Cola.
+Japanese children learnt to eat American breakfast cereals -Kellogg's cornflakes, for instance - and to drink Coca-Cola.
 In the post-war Pacific, especially Japan, this process of commercial infiltration was christened Coca-colonialism.
 This dependence on American technology and finance has introduced some 20,000 English words into regular use in Japan.
 The language trade has gone both ways.
 The fashionable American term honcho is of Japanese origin, and dates from the American occupation of Japan.
-Honcho (from a Japanese word meaning "squad-leader") was used to mean leader or boss ("Who's the honcho on this project?") and, travelling from California in the late 1960s, became a verb meaning to take effective action, to force something into effect, a word first widely popularized by John Ehrlichman during the Senate Watergate hearings.
+Honcho (from a Japanese word meaning 'squad-leader') was used to mean leader or boss ('Who's the honcho in this project?') and, travelling from California in the late 1960s, became a verb meaning to take effective action, to force something into effect, a word first widely popularized by John Ehrlichman during the Senate Watergate hearings.

 After the Bomb, the Cold War, a phrase that entered the dictionaries in 1947, marked the emergence of the United States and the Soviet Union as the two superpowers.
-For the first time in the history of the language, English - American English - was unequivocally "the language of democracy".
-It was Winston Churchill who championed this identification: "We must never cease to proclaim in fearless tones the great principles of freedom and the rights of man, which are the joint inheritance of the English-speaking world and which, through Magna Carta, the Bill of Rights, the habeas corpus, trial by jury, and the English common law find their expression in the Declaration of Independence."
-Now, with English-speaking America ranged against the Soviet Union, both its democratic ideals and the language of those ideals - "life, liberty and the pursuit of happiness" - became closely identified with a fundamental geo-political struggle.
+For the first time in the history of the language, English - American English - was unequivocally 'the language of democracy'.
+It was Winston Churchill who championed this identification: 'We must never cease to proclaim in fearless tones the great principles of freedom and the rights of man, which are the joint inheritance of the English-speaking world and which, through Magna Carta, the Bill of Rights, the habeas corpus, trial by jury, and the English common law find their expression in the Declaration of Independence.'

+Throughout its history, English has always been loosely indentified as 'the language of the common man', a lively vernacular proudly associated in English history with the growth of popular liberty.
+Now, with English-speaking America ranged against the Soviet Union, both its democratic ideals and the language of those ideals - 'life, liberty and the pursuit of happiness' - became closely identified with a fundamental geo-political struggle.
 The radio station Voice of America conducted many of its broadcasts in American English.
 For underground movements in Soviet Russia and the satellite countries of the Eastern bloc, it was the publication of their manifestos in English that drew world attention to their struggles.
-Many "liberation movements" and "freedom fighters" in the Third World came to adopt local versions of the Declaration of Independence to inspire their followers - often against the retreating British Empire.
+Many 'liberation movements' and 'freedom fighters' in the Third World came to adopt local versions of the Declaration of Independence to inspire their followers - often against the retreating British Empire.